 And others that have special granular formulations are effective against burning metal (Class D fires).
 Included in this category are fires involving magnesium, lithium, sodium, and potassium; alloys of reactive metals; and metal hydrides, metal alkyls, and other organometallics.
-These extinguishers are less effective against paper and trash metallics.
 These extinguishers are less effective against paper and trash, liquid or electrical fires.

-Water extinguishers have been discontinued at Georgia Tech .
+Water extinguishers have been discontinued at Georgia Tech.
 If your lab still has one of these, please call the Georgia Tech Fire Marshal at 404-894-2990 to have the extinguisher removed and replaced with a more appropriate extinguisher.
 DO NOT attempt to use this extinguisher on electrical, liquid or metal fires.